Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Hyperparameter Sweep

 \section{Hyperparameter Sweep}

 This section is illustrative and does not claim completeness.
-We include it to expose the sweep conducted and to highlight the unexpectedly high initial gains across configurations, which stabilize mid-training (Figure~\ref{fig:sweep}, steps 1k--59k).
+The figure below is an earlier snapshot of the sweep, covering roughly 70\% of the hyperparameter configurations we ran; the complete set of runs and checkpoints is available in the code repository.
+We include it to expose the sweep conducted and to highlight the unexpectedly high initial gains across configurations, which stabilize mid-training (Figure~\ref{fig:sweep}).